 – Not enough daily fat – usually because they’ve developed a fat phobia

 Here is how I prioritize the steps I take with my clients.
-How fast we move through the steps is determined on the individual I’m working with.
-Some people can take months making baby steps with improving the quality of their food, while others can do it over night.
+How fast we move through the steps is determined by the individual I’m working with.
+Some people can take months making baby steps with improving the quality of their food, while others can do it overnight.

 Step One – Focus on an eating plan that is very low processed foods and eating on a regular schedule

 Step Two – Focus on lifestyle factors like Sleep, Stress, Water intake and Exercise intensity/frequency